November 17, 1944

 He voiced Dorgle in animated musical comedy movie Smallfoot (2018).

-He won a Golden Globe Award and Primetime Emmy Award for Best Supporting Actor for his role as Louie De Palma in ABC sitcom Taxi (1978–1983).
+He won the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film and the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series for his role as Louie De Palma in ABC sitcom Taxi (1978–1983).

 He hosted Saturday Night Live (1982–1999) in 6 episodes.

-Karen Sisco (2003) ABC crime drama television series in role as Charlie Lucre
+Karen Sisco (2003) ABC crime drama series as Charlie Lucre

 He was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series for his role as Officer Roy Goodbody in NBC sitcom Friends (2004).

-He was nominated for the Satellite Award for Best Actor for his role as Frank Reynolds in FX sitcom It's Always Sunny in Philadelphia (2006- ).
+He was nominated for the Satellite Award for Best Actor – Television Series Musical or Comedy for his role as Frank Reynolds in FX sitcom It's Always Sunny in Philadelphia (2006- ).

-The Kominsky Method (2018) Netflix comedy series in role as Dr. Wexler
+The Kominsky Method (2018) Netflix comedy series as Dr. Wexler

-Graduated from Oratory Preparatory School in Summit, New Jersey, in 1962.
+Graduated from Oratory Preparatory School in Summit, New Jersey (1962).

 Graduated from the American Academy of Dramatic Arts in 1966.